 My choice for recovery needed to be something small and manageable.
 And most importantly, it had to be something creative that wouldn’t take up too much time.
 It needed to be something I could do consistently and build upon.
 I decided to take a photo of my daughter every day for a year.
 So, starting on her first birthday, I took a photo.
 And then again the next day and the next and the next.
 I posted them on Instagram to get them out into the world and document my progress out of depression — but I didn’t label it as such.

-By no means am I saying that’s all it took for me to move through my post-natal depression, but having something positive and creative to focus on kept me going.
+By no means am I saying that’s all it took for me to move through my post-natal depression, but having something positive and creative to focus on kept me going and gave me hope.
 I also contribute other things to moving through depression — yoga, eating well and talking to other mums facing the same thing, but this little piece of creativity slowly brought me back into the world.

 Building up positive habits can have an incredible effect on our minds and bodies.
 And it can often be a catalyst that moves us to a new and better place in our lives.
 It is hard work and we need cheerleaders to keep us motivated and enthused.
 But we need to take action and take it now.
 Allowing myself a challenge that wasn’t too time consuming meant that spending 20 minutes a day wasn’t out of the realm of possibility.
 And spending that time everyday yielded the most amazing results:

 I have documented a year in the life of myself and my little girl

 I look back and I'm proud of the body of work I created

 I acknowledge a time that was extremely difficult in my life and found compassion with myself

 From this, I pushed myself to do other small challenges such as #the100dayproject and in 2016, I finally committed to and completed my yoga teacher training course (it only took a year and a half!)